 The building after the renovation.
 Photo courtesy of Rudy’s Bar.

-Don’t confuse Rudy’s as a holiday pop-up.
-No, Rudy’s proudly keeps its Christmas decorations up, year-round – even on the St. Patrick’s Day.
-Its Facebook description sums it up perfectly: Rudy’s provides the feel of an old-school restaurant in the glow of a Christmas memory.
+Rudy’s is the opposite of a holiday pop-up bar.
+It proudly keeps its decorations up year-round, even on St. Patrick’s Day.
+Its Facebook description sums it up perfectly: “a throwback to a better era.
+Combination old school restaurant feel in the glow of a Christmas memory.”

 Looking at the Christmas decor inside Rudy’s Bar.